cysouw/diathesis/text/c01_introduction.md

 ### *Reziprokativ* {#sec:summary-reziprokativ}

-The ~~Reziprokativ~~ (see [@sec:reflexive-mit-antipassive]) is a special kind of antipassive in which an accusative is replaced by a *mit* prepositional phrase and additionally a reflexive pronoun is added [@next].
-This reflexive pronoun does not have self-inflicting reference.
+The ~~Reziprokativ~~ (full discussion in [@sec:reflexive-mit-antipassive]) is a special kind of antipassive in which an accusative is replaced by a *mit* prepositional phrase and additionally a reflexive pronoun is added, as shown for the verb *treffen* 'to meet' in [@next].
+This reflexive pronoun does not have self-inflicting reference, i.e. the meeting is not with oneself.
 Semantically this diathesis is found with some verbs that can be construed as either reciprocal or non-reciprocal.
 For example, the verb *treffen* 'to meet' can be used without reflexive pronoun [@next a] meaning something like 'to bump into someone', while with a reflexive pronoun the meaning is clearly reciprocal 'to meet' [@next b].

 ::: ex
 a.
 Ich treffe dich.
 b.
 Ich treffe mich mit dir.
 :::

-## Applicative diatheses ~~[ADJ/PBJ › OBJ]~~
+## Applicative diatheses ~~[ADJ › OBJ]~~

-### *Präverb Akkusativ Applikativ* {#sec:summary-praverb-akkusativ-applikativ}
+### *Präverb Applikativ* {#sec:summary-praverb-applikativ}

-The ~~Präverb Akkusativ Applikativ~~ (see [@sec:preverb-applicative] and subsequent sections) is an alternation in which a prepositional phrase is turned into an accusative through the addition of a preverb.
+The ~~Präverb Applikativ~~ (full discussion in [@sec:preverb-applicative] and subsequent sections) is an alternation in which a prepositional phrase is turned into an accusative through the addition of a preverb.
 For example, the alternation from *steigen* to *besteigen* 'to climb' additionally induces a change from the preposition *auf* to an accusative [@next a,b].
 There is a wide variety in preverbs (both *Verbpräfixe* and *Verbpartikel*) and a wide variety of prepositions that show such a diathesis.
 The prepositional phrases that are turned into an accusative can also be governed prepositions like *an* together with the verb *arbeiten* 'to work' [@next c], which turns into an accusative with *erarbeiten* 'to work something out' (see [@sec:preverb-governed-applicative]).
-A related *Vollapplikativ* diathesis is attested with transitive verbs (see [@sec:summary-praverb-vollapplikativ]).
+A closely related *Präverb Transitiv Applikativ* diathesis is attested with transitive verbs (see [@sec:summary-praverb-vollapplikativ]).

 ::: ex
 a.
 Ich steige auf den Berg.